tramlinehq/ueno/README.md

 ### Play Store

-To generate a release build you need two files that are not, for good reasons, part of this repository —
+To generate a release build you need two files that are not, for good reasons, part of this repository:

 - `ueno-upload-keystore.jks` in the `android/app` directory
 - `key.properties` in the `android` directory